 Through His Eyes: Remembering Old Singapore Through the Poems of Edwin Thumboo

 Literature, like places, is also a recorder of history and a documentarian (however reliable) of passing time.
-As Mr S. Dhanabalan said, “literature is the keeper of a nation’s history for it deals with people’s lives, their small and big moments.
+As Mr S. Dhanabalan said, “[L]iterature is the keeper of a nation’s history for it deals with people’s lives, their small and big moments.
 It records their dreams, challenges, joy and pain through novels, plays and poems.
 Poets like Edwin Thumboo record for us permanently the people in our society and their history, their small everyday actions and the big life-changing moments, both public and personal.”1

 Remembering old Singapore and holding onto the spirit of old times are integral to Professor Edwin Thumboo’s poetry.
-Thumboo is one of Singapore’s most prominent poets and his works – in particular, his place poems – afford us glimpses into Singapore’s history.Having lived through Singapore’s pre- and post-independence days, Thumboo’s poetry brings to life our nation’s past and struggles, the atmosphere of days gone by and also showcases her progress and changing physical landscape.
+One of Singapore’s most prominent poets, Thumboo’s works – in particular, his place poems – afford us glimpses into Singapore’s history.
+Having lived through Singapore’s pre- and post-independence days, Thumboo’s poetry brings to life our nation’s past and struggles, the atmosphere of days gone by and showcases its progress and changing physical landscape.

 Places as Anchors

-In an interview with iremembersg (the blog of the Singapore Memory Project), Jaime Koh of The History Workroom said that “…the growing sense of nostalgia is a result of the too-rapid changes in modern societies.
+In an interview with iremembersg (the blog of the Singapore Memory Project), Jaime Koh of The History Workroom said, “[T]he growing sense of nostalgia is a result of the too-rapid changes in modern societies.
 Things change so fast that there is hardly any time to cultivate any sort of bonds or sentiments.
 The past, then, becomes an anchor that provides some sort of stability in the rapidly changing society.”5 The past – and places – act as a focal point for the community and is a way in which Singaporeans can bond and strengthen unity.
 These old places are, literally, common ground.

-Former Senior Minister S. Rajaratnam once said “a nation must have memory to give it a sense of cohesion, continuity and identity.
-The longer the past, the greater the awareness of a nation’s identity…A sense of common history is what provides the links to hold together a people who came from the four corners of the earth.”6 Places are visual markers of our common history, our shared identities, and when places like these are filled with meaning and memories, they give our culture new dimension – they give it soul.
-These shared experiences transcend the things (such as race or religion) that threaten to divide; they remind us of the ties that bind.
+Former Senior Minister S. Rajaratnam once said, “A nation must have memory to give it a sense of cohesion, continuity and identity.
+The longer the past, the greater the awareness of a nation’s identity… A sense of common history is what provides the links to hold together a people who came from the four corners of the earth.”6 Places are visual markers of our common history, our shared identities, and when places like these are filled with meaning and memories, they give our culture a new dimension: they give it soul.
+These shared experiences transcend things such as race or religion that threaten to divide; they remind us of the ties that bind.

 Places and Identity

-Perhaps then this seemingly rising obsession with all things old in Singapore is symptomatic of a people who are still trying to make sense of their own identities – as individuals and as a country.
-As familiar buildings disappear and new ones replace them, we experience a sense of loss – a loss of identity that “is attached to places that evoke shared memories…identity [that is] derived from places that are important to everyday living.”7
+Perhaps, then, this seemingly rising obsession with all things old in Singapore is symptomatic of a people who are still trying to make sense of their own identities – as individuals and as a country.
+As familiar buildings disappear and new ones replace them, we experience a sense of loss – a loss of identity that “is attached to places that evoke shared memories… identity [that is] derived from places that are important to everyday living”.7

 The rise of nostalgia in Singapore, especially among its younger generations, can be construed as part fad, but also part search for the Singaporean identity.
-Thumboo’s works then offer the younger generations an interesting glimpse into the past and how it used to be – the past is given shape and form, but the reader is allowed to explore and develop his or her own conclusions and interpretations.
-Physical spaces that have history and meaning inscribed onto them are limited in the narratives they showcase.
-Threatened with a sense of rootlessness, searching for a personal, cultural and national identity and assailed by the media and all the choice offerings of globalisation, it is no wonder that the younger generations are looking back.
-This perceived identity crisis of younger Singaporeans is nothing new – a 1999 survey found that an alarming high proportion of Singaporean students preferred to be Caucasian or Japanese.8
+Thumboo’s works offer the younger generations an interesting glimpse into the past and how things used to be – the past is given shape and form, but the reader is allowed to explore and develop his or her own conclusions and interpretations.
+Physical spaces that have history and meaning ascribed to them are limited in the narratives they showcase.

-The subject of national identity is one that is close to Thumboo’s heart – having lived through Singapore’s pre- and postindependence days, he understands what it took for the country to make it from third world to first.
+The subject of national identity is one that is close to Thumboo’s heart – having lived through Singapore’s pre- and post-independence days, he understands what it took for the country to make it from third world to first.
 He acknowledges that while every Singaporean’s ethnic background is different, it is the common experiences we share despite our racial or religious differences that will make us truly Singaporean: “While we document and enliven our heritage as Chinese, Malays, Indians and Eurasians, we concurrently search for their crosscultural contact, content and context that have marked, and continue to mark our rising into a nation.
 We have moved, and continue to move.
 Increasingly, the label, Malay, Chinese, Indian and Eurasian Singaporean, reverses its term putting Singaporean first.
-This reconfiguration is a source of essential strength, much needed in an age of rampant globalisation, which tends to reduce national identity, as a concept and reality plays a crucial role in establishing and consolidating our sense of self and of nation.”9 A substantial part of our national identity is gleaned from our shared history, and not remembering where we came from will have repercussions on our common identity.
+This reconfiguration is a source of essential strength, much needed in an age of rampant globalisation, which tends to reduce national identity as a concept, and reality plays a crucial role in establishing and consolidating our sense of self and of nation.”9 A substantial part of our national identity is gleaned from our shared history, and not remembering where we came from will have repercussions on our common identity.

 Edwin Thumboo’s Poetry as Documentation

 Think of old spaces as time machines – visiting, seeing, being in them teleports us back to the past and we are reminded of what things used to be like; they are visual markers of where we came from.
 They are “prodigious (but not unproblematic) recorders of the passage of history.
-Not only do social and cultural changes necessarily occur in places, they are often inscribed and transmitted in places.”10 But the history ascribed to a place, especially personal histories, is fluid – what is remembered, what is passed down to future generations is dependent on what “particular historical ‘truths’” are important and emphasised.
+Not only do social and cultural changes necessarily occur in places, they are often inscribed and transmitted in places”.10 But the history ascribed to a place, especially personal histories, is fluid – what is remembered, what is passed down to future generations is dependent on what “particular historical ‘truths’” are important and emphasised.
 This means that the history and meaning of a place is wont to change.
 Radical change, such as demolition of places (Hock Lam Street and the National Library at Stamford Road) may “obscure or obliterate” place histories.
-It might be difficult to decipher the truth in physical spaces, but in contrast to this notion, Thumboo says that “we should put the truth of experience into language.”10But the history ascribed to a place, especially personal histories, is fluid – what is remembered, what is passed down to future generations is dependent on what “particular historical ‘truths’” are important and emphasised.
-This means that the history and meaning of a place is wont to change.
-Radical change, such as demolition of places (Hock Lam Street and the National Library at Stamford Road) may “obscure or obliterate” place histories.
-It might be difficult to decipher the truth in physical spaces, but in contrast to this notion, Thumboo says that “we should put the truth of experience into language.”11
+It might be difficult to decipher the truth in physical spaces, but in contrast to this notion, Thumboo says that “we should put the truth of experience into language.”10 But the history ascribed to a place, especially personal histories, is fluid: what is remembered, what is passed down to future generations is dependent on what “particular historical ‘truths’” are important and emphasised.
+This means that the history and meaning of a place are wont to change.
+Radical change, such as demolition of places like Hock Lam Street and the National Library on Stamford Road may “obscure or obliterate” place histories.
+It might be difficult to decipher the truth in physical spaces, but in contrast to this notion, Thumboo says that “we should put the truth of experience into language”.11

 Thumboo’s poem, “The Sneeze”, was written about hawkers along Hock Lam Street, where Funan DigitaLife Mall now stands.
 His playful poem brings to life the hustle and bustle (and suspicious hygiene) of Hock Lam Street.
-Younger generations might not know Hock Lam Street, but through Thumboo’s poem, we are able to peer through the veil of time and experience Hock Lam Street for ourselves:
+Younger generations may not know Hock Lam Street, but through Thumboo’s poem, we are able to peer through the veil of time and experience Hock Lam Street for ourselves:

 Selling mee and kway-teow